-Posted on behalf of The Bell Law Firm, PLLC on Nov 20, 2015 in Car Accidents
+Posted on behalf of Stewart Bell, PLLC on Nov 20, 2015 in Car Accidents

 It’s that time of year again when friends and family gather around the table for delicious food, good company and maybe even a little football.
 It’s also the time of year for congested highways, delayed flights and car accidents.

 According to the American Automobile Association (AAA), nearly 47 million Americans will travel by plane or automobile for Thanksgiving this year.
 In fact, it’s estimated more people will travel during this year’s Thanksgiving holiday season than during any other Thanksgiving since 2007.